Death of Alan Kurdi

-Alan Kurdi (born as Alan Shenu), initially reported as Aylan Kurdi, was a two-year-old Syrian boy (initially reported as having been three years old) of Kurdish ethnic background whose image made global headlines after he drowned on 2 September 2015 in the Mediterranean Sea along with his mother and brother.
+Alan Kurdi (born Alan Shenu), initially reported as Aylan Kurdi, was a two-year-old Syrian boy (initially reported as having been three years old) of Kurdish ethnic background whose image made global headlines after he drowned on 2 September 2015 in the Mediterranean Sea along with his mother and brother.
 Alan and his family were Syrian refugees trying to reach Europe from Turkey amid the European refugee crisis (see timeline).
 Photographs of his body were taken by Turkish journalist Nilüfer Demir and quickly went viral, prompting international responses.
 Since the Kurdi family had reportedly been trying to reach Canada, his death and the wider refugee crisis became an issue in the 2015 Canadian federal election.

 Biography

 Kurdi is believed to have been born in Kobanî, Syria.
 He was two years and two months old when he died.
 A Syrian journalist stated that the family name was Shenu; "Kurdi" was used in Turkey because of their ethnic background.
 After moving between various cities in northern Syria to escape the civil war and ISIL, his family settled in Turkey.
 The family returned to Kobanî at the beginning of 2015, but returned to Turkey in June 2015 when ISIL attacked Kobanî again.
 During this time, Kurdi's father arranged for an illegal passage to Kos.

 Kurdi's family members were hoping to join their relatives in Vancouver, British Columbia, Canada, after his aunt Tima Kurdi filed for refugee sponsorship, but this was rejected by the Department of Citizenship and Immigration Canada after the family members were denied an exit visa by Turkish authorities.
 According to the department an application by Alan's uncle, Mohammad, was rejected as it was incomplete, and no application was ever received from Abdullah Kurdi, Alan's father.
 Abdullah Kurdi said that the Canadian government denied his application for asylum and that they were responsible for the tragedy.

 Canadian New Democratic Party (NDP) MP Fin Donnelly told the media that he had hand-delivered their file to Citizenship and Immigration Minister Chris Alexander earlier in the year, but the application was rejected in June 2015 because it was incomplete.
 The Kurdi family tried to obtain entry to Canada under a private sponsorship program whereby groups of five people may also sponsor an individual or family.
 They are required to demonstrate that they can provide roughly 27,000 Canadian dollars to support a family of four refugees.
 According to Alexandra Kotyk, project manager of Lifeline Syria, a refugee settlement group in Toronto, the program requires that people seeking to come to Canada from Turkey first be declared refugees by the Turkish government.
 She said that was often a difficult or impossible condition to fulfill.